vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

   typeC
 .

-Select:        // Selects 50% of pedestrians for typeA
+Select:        // Selects 50% of pedestrians to be typeA
   Type: typeA
   Select: 50%
 .

-Select:        // Selects 15% of typeA pedestrians for typeA & typeB
+Select:        // Selects 15% of typeA pedestrians to also be typeB
   Type: typeB
   From: typeA
   Select: 15%
 .

-Select:       // Selects 5% of typeA pedestrians for typeA & typeC
+Select:       // Selects 5% of typeA pedestrians to also be typeC
   Type: typeC
   From: typeA
   Select: 5%